dmd-program/dmd-100/projects/open_design/develop_user_testing.md

 ## Report in

 1. After you are done testing, submit a `.doc` of your test notes and modified instructions to the Box folder: https://psu.app.box.com/folder/31665001585
-2. Once you have uploaded to Box, post the shared download link (The Share button in Box) to the presentation to Studio.
+2. Once you have uploaded to Box, post the shared download link (The Share button in Box) to the Studio.
 Ensure the link is working and publicly accessible.